Pietro Tagliavia: Mafia heritage

 Pietro Tagliavia is a scion from a historical Mafia family in Palermo.
 His father Francesco Tagliavia (Palermo, 1954) – also known as "Ciccio Taglia" – and his grandfather and namesake Pietro Tagliavia were leading Mafiosi in the Corso dei Mille neighbourhood.
 The Tagliavia family owns two fish shops in the Corso dei Mille and the Piazza Sant'Erasmo in Palermo.
 They were involved in cigarette smuggling and drug trafficking.

-His father was one of the members of a hit squad with Giuseppe Lucchese, Giovanni Drago, Filippo La Rosa, Giuseppe Graviano and Agostino Marino Mannoia that committed several murders, among others on relatives of Salvatore Contorno, a mafioso turned pentito (state witness).
-As an expert in explosives, Francesco Tagliavia was also involved in the bomb attack that killed Antimafia judge Paolo Borsellino on July 19, 1992.
-He was arrested on May 23, 1993.
+His father was one of the members of a hit squad with Giuseppe Lucchese, Giovanni Drago, Filippo La Rosa, Giuseppe Graviano and Agostino Marino Mannoia that committed several murders, among others of relatives of Salvatore Contorno, a mafioso turned pentito (state witness).
+As an expert in explosives, Francesco Tagliavia was also involved in the bomb attack that killed Antimafia judge Paolo Borsellino on 19 July 1992.
+He was arrested on 23 May 1993.
 He received several life sentences and was submitted to the harsh Article 41-bis prison regime.

 Mother aiding and abetting Cosa Nostra

 His mother, Giuseppa Sansone, was the first woman to be charged with aiding and abetting Cosa Nostra in July 1997.
 After the arrest of her husband, she continued the family business with her son, collecting the pizzo (extortion money) and instructing drug runners.
 She acted as an intermediary between her husband in jail and the Graviano brothers, the Mafia bosses of Brancaccio, the mandamento of the Corso dei Mille Mafia family.

 While she visited her husband in prison four times a month, he passed messages in the so-called "baccagghiu", the typical slang of the mafia.
 They were caught on tape and hidden cameras.
-Pietro and his grandfather were arrested on July 1, 1997, while his mother was arrested on July 19, 1997.
-On June 7, 2000, Giuseppa Sansone was sentenced to seven years in prison and her son Pietro and his grandfather were sentenced as well.
+Pietro and his grandfather were arrested on July 1, 1997, while his mother was arrested on 19 July 1997.
+On 7 June 2000, Giuseppa Sansone was sentenced to seven years in prison and her son Pietro and his grandfather were sentenced as well.
 She was later absolved.